Skip to content

 ~Vonda Vaden Bates, 10th Dot Transformations

-Attendees of this gathering will have experience in leadership positions and be prepared to investigate the complexities of power.
-How has your shadow work interacted with the conundrums involved with decision-making, resource management, and people management?
-Where have you felt your values being impacted by the destabilizing force of holding power in a pressured environment?
+The Black mama leaders in this gathering leaned into the complex shadow inquiries of power.
+Where in our lives have we had power and seen our shadows acting upon our behaviors in ways that impacted those we were responsible for?
+How has our shadow work interacted with the conundrums involved with decision-making, resource management, and people management?
+Where have we felt our values being impacted by the destabilizing force of holding power in a pressured environment?
 How does a non-duality practice support us with holding power as individuals with histories of cultural oppression?

 "'Vunja' is a Swahili word that marks the site of strange ruptures but then invites celebration and dance with/in those cracks.
 You can think of 'Vunja' as breakdance - the dance that breaks and the breaks that instigate dances.
 In a profound sense, Vunja is what Blackness seeks: breakages, openings in the coherence and purity of the master, cracks in the veneer of confidence, rifts in the vast territorial 'body' of the Man.
 We believe these cracks are sites of excess where things spill over, and new forms of becoming together might be cultivated.
 Vunja is a political and spiritual technology for gathering together, assembling things in a queer way, for performing research.